Prince Charles, once dismissed as a plant-talking oddball, takes his environmental bona fides to COP26

 The prince’s moment may have arrived.

-“I’ve always felt it, I think intuitively,” this sense that nature was being desecrated, said Charles in a video posted last year on the Royal Family’s YouTube Channel.
+“I’ve always felt it, I think intuitively,” this sense that nature was being desecrated, said Charles in a video posted last year on the royal family’s YouTube channel.

 “I remember years ago, in the ’60s, when I was a teenager, minding so much about all the things there were going on, the destruction of everything,” he said.
-“The uprooting of trees and hedgerows and draining of wet places … This sort of white heat of progress and technology to the exclusion of nature … this complete determination somehow to defeat nature.”
+“The uprooting of trees and hedgerows and draining of wet places. . . .
+This sort of white heat of progress and technology to the exclusion of nature . . . this complete determination somehow to defeat nature.”

 His first major speech on the environment was in February 1970, when the young prince warned, “We are faced at this moment with the horrific effects of pollution in all its cancerous forms.”